-5. Air quality in Lappeenranta 2018
+5. Air quality in Lappeenranta 2019

-According to the air quality index the air in Lappeenranta was mostly good in 2018.
-Poor nor very poor air quality wasn't measured in any measuring station in Lappeenranta.
+According to the air quality index the air in Lappeenranta was mostly good in 2019.
+Very poor air quality wasn't measured in any measuring station in Lappeenranta.
 The raised particles levels during road dust period in spring and malfunctions in industry weakened the most the air quality in Lappeenranta.